simatic-ax/standardizer-tutorial-lib/doc/setup.md

 #### **Project information**

-In the header of this file you find some information about the project.
+The header of this file includes some basic information about the project.

 - `name: standardizer-tutorial-lib` Contains the project name.
 In this case the library has the name `standardizer-tutorial-lib`
 - `version: 0.0.1` the version of the library